-You might be thinking that protein shakes and powders are only for men and bodybuilders.
+You might be thinking that protein powder are for getting bulky.
 This is certainly not true.
 Protein shakes may actually be more beneficial to women than men.

 Men naturally consume more protein than us women.
 Even if they don’t take in any protein supplements, they tend to eat more food than us.
 Therefore, they usually meet the standard amount of protein their body needs.

 Additionally, men have more testosterone to build muscles, unlike women.
 Therefore, we need that extra push to help us attain the great benefits from protein.

 An average woman consumes around 46 grams of protein per day which is not enough for women who are living an active lifestyle or who are trying to lose weight.

 So protein powders are an easy way to add more grams of protein to your diet.
 You can drink protein shakes on-the-go, or you can try adding protein powder to your desserts and meals.

 There are so many recipes you can add protein powder to.
 Like cookies, pancakes, oatmeals, soup, brownies, muffins, and the list goes on and on!

 What Happens If You Drink Protein Shakes Without Working Out?

 If you add protein shakes to your diet without adjusting your meals and calorie intake, you will gain weight.
 Any extra food or beverage you add to your diet will make you gain weight.